1952 Swiss Mount Everest expedition: Ascent

 Building on Shipton's experience, the Genevans reached the head of the Western Cwm and climbed the huge face above to the desolate, wind-swept plateau of the South Col. Three Swiss climbers and the Sherpa Tenzing Norgay continued towards the summit, pitching a tent at 8,400 meters.
 Two returned, leaving Tenzing and Lambert, who had become firm friends, to make a summit attempt.
-High-altitude mountaineering in 1952 was still in its infancy.
-Even Swiss organization and technology were not up to the job and, apart from Tenzing, the Sherpas had little experience.
-Despite the best plans, Tenzing and Lambert now had to spend a night at 27500 ft with no sleeping bags and no stove; producing a trickle of drinking water by melting snow over a candle.
+High-altitude mountaineering in 1952 was still in its infancy and their organisation and technology proved insufficient.
+Apart from Tenzing, the Sherpas had little experience.
+Tenzing and Lambert now had to spend a night at 27500 ft with no sleeping bags and no stove, producing a trickle of drinking water by melting snow over a candle.

 Edmund Hillary recalled in 1953 "an incredibly lonely sight, the battered framework of the tent that Tenzing and Raymond Lambert of the 1952 Swiss expedition pitched over a year before and where they had spent an extremely uncomfortable night without food, without drink, and without sleeping bags.
-What a tough couple they had been, but perhaps not very well organized."
+What a tough couple they had been, but perhaps not very well organised."
 Hillary thought that Tenzing and Lambert were not sufficiently hydrated, having relied on cheese and snow melted over a candle for sustenance (he insisted on everyone keeping their fluids up by melting snow on a Primus stove for water).
 This was also the conclusion of Griffith Pugh in 1952.

-Their oxygen sets were barely operable and when the two men continued in the morning, they were effectively climbing without oxygen.
-They struggled heroically, at times crawling on all fours, hindered by the dead weight of malfunctioning oxygen sets, finally grinding to a halt near 8595 m, about 250 m short of the summit.
-The sets gave some relief at rest but were unworkable when climbing because of the resistance of the valves to the passage of oxygen with violent breathing at high altitude.
-The autumn expedition had two new types of open-circuit oxygen equipment; the better Drägerwerk set was based on apparatus used by pilots, and the oxygen supply could be selected to be between 2 and 4 litres/minute.
+Their oxygen sets operated poorly when breathing heavily and when the two men continued in the morning, they were effectively climbing without oxygen.
+They struggled onwards, at times crawling while hindered by the dead weight of their oxygen sets, finally halting near 8595 m, about 250 m short of the summit.
+The sets gave some relief at rest but the valves resisted the passage of oxygen with violent breathing at high altitude.
+The autumn expedition had two new types of open-circuit oxygen equipment; the better Drägerwerk set was based on apparatus used by pilots, and the oxygen supply could be selected to be between 2 and 4 litres a minute.
 The Swiss might have reached the summit in the spring if the new Drägerwerk sets had been used.